BevanSmith/Videos/README.md

 ##  Data
 The data set is called FYMarksMinute2.csv.
 There are 80 features, each representing the watch time for a different video.
 The target is the final year grades for each student.
 And finally, there are 712 students (observations).

+##  Coding
+I run all the analyses in Python Jupyter Notebook.
+In this analysis I have made use of sklearn and various libraries.
+The Jupyter NOtebook is called Videos feature selection.ipynb